Accounting for Missing Data in Public Health Research Using a Synthesis of Statistical and Mathematical Models: Methods

-With missing data, this marginal exchangeability assumption is often unreasonable, as investigators rarely have such control over which variables are missing.
+With missing data, a marginal exchangeability assumption is often unreasonable, as investigators rarely have such control over non-response.
 However, weaker assumptions regarding the missing data mechanism can be made.
-Rather than marginal exchangeability, we can instead assume conditional exchangeability.
-For didactic purposes, we assume hereafter that missingness is independent of SBP conditional on age.
+Rather than \textit{marginal} exchangeability, we can instead assume \textit{conditional} exchangeability.
+For didactic purposes, consider if missingness was independent of SBP conditional on age.
 The conditional exchangeability assumption can then be expressed as $E[Y \mid X=x] = E[Y \mid X=x, R=1]$ for all ages $x$ from 2-17.
-In words, this assumption states that those with a measured SBP are a random sample \textit{withing each stratum of age} from 2 to 17.
-This assumption allows for those with a measured SBP to `stand-in' for those with an unmeasured SBP that are the same age.
+This assumption states that those with a measured SBP are a random sample \textit{withing each stratum of age} from 2 to 17, allowing those with a measured SBP to `stand-in' for those with an unmeasured SBP that are the same age.
 Implicitly, this exchangeability assumption comes with the positivity assumption that SBP has a non-zero probability of being measured for each unique age in our population \cite{zivich_positivity_2022, hernan_estimating_2006}.
 This assumption can be written as $\Pr(R=1 \mid X=x) > 0$ for all ages $x$ from 2-17.
 To illustrate why positivity is important, note that if everyone of a given age does not have a measured SBP, then there would be no one with a measured SBP to stand-in for them.

 Given conditional exchangeability with positivity, we can express the parameter of interest, $\mu$, in terms of data we observed.
 Specifically, we can show that